Recruitment Information

 Ok, well i'm of age.
 How much is the gear, and where do I get it?

 Slow down...
 The Number One rule in our unit is, "Ask before you buy!"
-Too many times people in our unit have bought incorrect gear, and often could not return it, but also not use it at events.
 Trust us, we all look to cut costs as much as possible, yet still look authentic.
-You will be assigned a Soldat that will help you with acquiring your gear at minimum cost to you.
+You will be assigned a member sponsor/mentor that will help you with acquiring your gear at minimum cost to you.

 We have many trusted vendors that we use on a regular basis.
 Some of the vendors are listed on our links page, but we still use others that are not listed.
 A list will be provided to you upon your joining.